kmjones1979/scaffold-eth-2-solidity/README.md

 3. Add an input field and button to update your greeting.

+In order to keep track of changes as a user types in a new greeting, we will need some state.
+Import that first so we have it available to use.

 ```
 import { useState } from "react";
 ```

+Next create an input along with a button for users to send a new greeting.

 ```
         <div className="p-5">